 If you regularly hear a gurgling sound coming from your toilets and drains, then you likely have either a sewer blockage or a broken sewer line.
 However, if you only notice the sound on occasion, then don’t worry too much about it.
-If you see the sound often, however, then contact us for help right away because you likely have a severe clog or, even worse, a broken section of sewer line.
+If you hear it often, however, then contact us for help right away because you likely have a severe clog or, even worse, a broken section of the sewer line.

 Sign 2 – The Smell of Sewage

 If you’ve noticed a strong sewage odor around your property, then you likely have either a sewer leak, a broken line, or both.
 Sewer gasses cause the smell, and they should remain within your sewer system.
 That is, they should stay there, provided nothing is seriously wrong with your system.
 The moment you notice any sewer gas smells around your property (especially if you can’t identify the source), then contact our plumbing professionals immediately.

 Sign 3 – Slow-Moving Drains and Toilets

 As with gurgling drains, if you’ve noticed slow-moving drains and plumbing fixtures, then you may have a broken sewer line.
 If you have any slow-moving drains on your property, don’t hesitate to contact us for sewer inspection services.
 The faster you act, the less likely your sewer problem will turn into something considerably worse.

 Sign 4 – Backed Up Toilets and Other Plumbing Fixtures